papjuli/my-first-blog/notes.md

 ### Creating the skeleton

-To create some scripts and settings files in this dir.
+To make a pyenv virtualenv and install django:

     $ pyenv virtualenv 2.7.9 django
     $ pyenv activate django
     $ pip install django

+To start a django project:

     $ cd tutorials/djangogirls
     $ django-admin startproject mysite .

-And also:
+This creates some scripts and settings files in the `mysite` directory.
+Then:

 - change TIME_ZONE in `settings.py`
 - add `STATIC_ROOT = os.path.join(BASE_DIR, 'static')` at the end of `settings.py`

-To create an sqlite3 database (this is set in `settings.py` ny default):
+To create an sqlite3 database (this is set in `settings.py` by default):

     $ python manage.py migrate